sznowicki/nowicki-io/content/blog/20220203-how-to-render-react-app-as-webcomponent/index.md

 ## What is a custom HTMLElement

-If you know web components and use them already, you can skip this whole section and go right into [React][#react] part.
+If you know web components and use them already, you can skip this whole section and go right into [React](#react) part.

 I will not explain it fully here, for actual definition please check out the [MDN HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) page.